They plan the features section of the magazine, supervise writers and set deadlines.

-Vacancies are advertised via the internet, within the recruiting publication, in national newspapers, Press Gazette, Campaign, Broadcast and their respective websites.
+Vacancies are advertised via the internet, in the publication that is recruiting, Press Gazette, Campaign, Broadcast and their respective websites.
 Speculative applications are advisable because some jobs are not advertised.
 Using contacts within the industry can be a good way to find out about opportunities.
-Directories such as Willings Press Guide and Benn's Media may be useful for direct approaches to employers.
 A few employers operate graduate trainee schemes.

 Although you do not technically need a degree to become a features editor, entry into the profession without a degree is now unusual.

 The role is not available to entry-level candidates, so previous experience and training is essential.
 Recent graduates typically enter in the role of editorial assistant.
 An English or media studies degree or a qualification accredited by the National Council for the Training of Journalists (NCTJ) may be advantageous.
 The NCTJ offers a qualification in magazine journalism that covers many of the fundamental skills required for the position.
 Working on a student magazine can often provide a good introduction to magazine journalism.
 Specialist knowledge or a scientific or technical background may be required for some vacancies.
 Prior relevant experience is essential.